rdkcentral/firebolt-certification-app/docs/Reporting.md

 2. Once you have configured the necessary parameters for `standalone` mode, initiate a sanity test run.
 Ensure that the `standalone` parameter is set to `true`.
 The system will generate and handle the report accordingly.

-## Creating Your Own Reporting Logic
+## Extending Report Processing

 ### Background

-Enhancing FCA's reporting functionality allows for tailored insights and expanded data usage.
-Custom reporting might include HTML report generation for easy visualization, or integration with analytics tools for historical test performance tracking.
-These customizations offer deeper insights and more granular control over test data.
+Enhancing FCA's reporting functionality opens up a world of possibilities for tailoring insights and expanding data utilization.
+Custom reporting can involve various actions such as generating HTML reports for visual clarity or seamlessly integrating with analytics tools for tracking historical test performance.
+These customizations empower you with deeper insights and finer control over your test data.

-Consider modifying `northBoundSchemaValidationAndReportGeneration()` for custom report processing.
-Additionally, use [Utils.js](../src/utils/Utils.js) to include any helper reporting functions.

 ### Setup & Usage

+Work will be required by the user to configure their own API endpoints.
+Once that is complete, users can harness the power of those endpoints to shape their reporting process.
+Here are some posibilities:

+- `S3 Bucket Storage`: Set up a lambda function to receive the report JSON and automatically place it in an S3 bucket for safekeeping and further analysis.

+- `Long-Term Reporting`: Establish connections to services that specialize in long-term recording and analysis of your reports.
+This ensures that you have a comprehensive record of your testing history.

-Custom reporting setups will vary based on your specific requirements and the tools you integrate with.
-Be prepared for a unique configuration journey as you tailor FCA’s reporting to your needs.
+By embracing these flexible endpoint options, you can craft a reporting workflow that perfectly aligns with your unique requirements.
+Each endpoint can be tailored to perform specific actions, providing a highly adaptable reporting system.
+Be prepared for a journey of configuration and customization as you fine-tune FCA's reporting to meet your needs.

 ---